-- R3-11.3.4 The CSP shall undertake all the necessary customer due diligence procedures, including but not limited to the questions referred to in R3-11.3.3, when there is a change in the directors, officers, members or beneficial ownership of the companies to which the CSP provides company services. - R3-11.3.5 The CSP shall ensure that it incorporates all the procedures relevant to the identification of clients and the due diligence enquiries to be made in their regard in a Procedures Manual. - R3-11.3.6 Pursuant to this rule, documentary evidence of the assessments conducted in terms of this rule prior to onboarding a client and an ongoing basis, should be held at the registered address of the CSP in Malta, and made available to the MFSA upon request. - R3-11.4 Disclosure Requirements - R3-11.4.1 Once authorised, a CSP shall ensure that its status as a CSP is disclosed in all advertisements and correspondence.
-The following wording is to be included: "Authorised to act as a Company Service Provider by the Malta Financial Services Authority." - R3-11.5 Rules on Personal Transactions - R3-11.5.1 A CSP shall establish, implement and maintain adequate arrangements, including a personal transaction policy, which prevent any approved person or employee who is involved in activities that may give rise to a conflict of interest, or who has access to inside information or to other confidential information relating to Clients or transactions with or for Clients by virtue of an activity carried out by him on behalf of the CSP.

-- R3-11.5.2 CSPs shall ensure that approved persons and employees do not enter into a personal transaction which meets at least one of the following criteria: - i. it involves the misuse or improper disclosure of confidential information; or - ii. it conflicts, or is likely to conflict, with any obligation of the CSP.
+- R3-11.3.4 The CSP shall undertake all the necessary customer due diligence procedures, including but not limited to the questions referred to in R3-11.3.3, when there is a change in the directors, officers, members or beneficial ownership of the companies to which the CSP provides Company Services. - R3-11.4 Disclosure Requirements - R3-11.4.1 Once authorised, a CSP shall ensure that its status as a CSP is disclosed in all advertisements and correspondence.
+The following wording is to be included: "Authorised to act as a Company Service Provider by the Malta Financial Services Authority." - R3-11.5 Rules on Personal Transactions - R3-11.5.1 A CSP shall establish, implement and maintain adequate arrangements, including a personal transaction policy, which prevent any approved person or employee who is involved in activities that may give rise to a conflict of interest, or who has access to inside information or to other confidential information relating to clients or transactions with or for clients by virtue of an activity carried out by him on behalf of the CSP. - R3-11.5.2 CSPs shall ensure that approved persons and employees do not enter into a personal transaction which meets at least one of the following criteria: - i. it involves the misuse or improper disclosure of confidential information; or - ii. it conflicts, or is likely to conflict, with any obligation of the CSP.